Visit These Unique Themed Cafes In Japan For An Unforgettable Dining Experience

 View this post on Instagram

 A meal at Terami no Ouchi is like diving into a pint-sized cat village with rustic interiors that mirror a Hobbit house.
-Albeit on the costlier side — an entry charge of ¥1540 (HKD 85) on weekdays and ¥1980 (HKD 108) on weekends — this unique cat-themed cafe in Japan makes up with its playful ambience, delectable meals, and a rare selection of breeds like Chartreux, Scottish Fold, Norwegian Forest Cat, Bombay and Persian Chinchilla, among others.
+Albeit on the costlier side — an entry charge of ¥1540 (THB 345) on weekdays and ¥1980 (THB 481) on weekends — this unique cat-themed cafe in Japan makes up with its playful ambience, delectable meals, and a rare selection of breeds like Chartreux, Scottish Fold, Norwegian Forest Cat, Bombay and Persian Chinchilla, among others.
 With ample space, gingerbread house-like interiors, and no cages whatsoever, Temani no Ouchi sticks to its tagline: a strange cat forest!

 Location: 〒180-0004 Tōkyō, Musashino-shi, 吉祥寺本町Kichijōji Honchō, 2 Chome−13−14